CIA41998/restaurant_dashboard/README.md

 ## Setting Up
 Ensure you have the following files in your project directory:

-styles.css: Contains the CSS for styling the restaurant cards. restaurant_card.html: HTML template for displaying each restaurant.
+styles.css: Contains the CSS for styling the restaurant cards. <br />
+restaurant_card.html: HTML template for displaying each restaurant.

 ## How to Run the App